Homesteading Family Logo

 What Breed is Best?

-What breed is best for one, may not be the best breed for another.
+What breed is best for one may not be the best breed for another.
 Here are some of the breeds we’ve raised and what we’ve settled on based on how quickly they grow, their taste, the overall health of the birds and their size.

-Red Rangers are our preferred breed (and what we show in the video above).
+• Red Ranger – Red Rangers have been our preferred breed for many years (and are what we show in the videos below).
 They are healthy and hearty, take a moderate amount of time to grow and are great free-rangers.
+They will grow to about 5-6 lbs in size and take about 9-11 weeks until ready for butchering.
+The cons are they’re not as fast-growing as the Cornish Cross, and they don’t have quite as much breast meat.

-The heavy, or dual purpose chickens are those that work for both meat chickens and egg laying chickens.
+• Heavy or Dual-Purpose – The heavy or dual-purpose chickens are those that work for both meat chickens and egg-laying chickens.
 These are great if you don’t want to bother with different breeds and if you aren’t sure yet what you want the chicken for (meat or egg production).
+These chickens will grow to about 5 lbs in size in about 16-20 weeks.
+They’re the slowest-growing out of the three, but they do have a great flavor and tend to be very healthy.
+The cons of this variety are because they’re slow-growing, you end up spending more on feed (they’ll cost more in the end) and they tend to have a smaller breast size.

-When to Start Meat Chickens
+When to Get Meat Chickens

 What is Your Plan?

-Knowing when to start (or when to order) your meat chickens varies greatly on where you live and what your plans for butchering day look like.
+Knowing when to start (or when to order) your meat chickens varies greatly depending on where you live and what your plans for butchering day look like.

 Many people start them very early in the season (which is early Spring), but if you live in a colder area like us, this can be very hard on the chicks and survival rates may drop.